nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 Disconnect
 ^^^^^^^^^^

-Disconnect the device in the Bluetooth Low Energy app.
+Disconnect the device in the `Bluetooth Low Energy app`_.
 As the bond information is preserved by the app, you can immediately reconnect to the device by clicking :guilabel:`Connect`.

 Dependencies